Niklas Vidjeskog

 Niklas Vidjeskog (born 24 February 1969) is a Finnish football manager and a former player, who played as a midfielder.
-He is currently the manager of FF Jaro in Veikkausliiga.
-He has completed the UEFA A coaching license.
+He is currently the manager of Swedish club Umeå FC.

 Playing career

 As a player, Vidjeskog has made 149 total appearances in Veikkausliiga for Jaro and KPV, scoring 11 goals in total.
 He has also played for Swedish club Östersunds FK.

 Coaching career

 Vidjeskog has coached in his former clubs TUS and FF Jaro.
 He also worked briefly as an assistant coach and interim head coach of Kokkolan Palloveikot (KPV) in 2021.

 He was named the head coach of Jaro on 4 November 2023, starting in 2024.
 At the end of the 2024 Ykkösliiga season, his first full season as the Jaro head coach, he helped the club to finish as the runners-up, and eventually they were promoted to top-tier Veikkausliiga by defeating Lahti in the promotion play-offs.